Red3miasto/lotteryApp/README.md

 At this stage, the application logic assumes an administrator who adds users and sets their passwords, with the goal of minimising the amount of user data stored on the server.

 ---
+## Quick start

+1. Copy the `config/config.example.php` file to `config/config.php` and fill in the real database details.

+2. Ensure that the `/public/images/` folder contains the `in.jpg` and `out.jpg` files.

+3. The application starts from `/public/index.php`.

+---

 ## Security Standards Implemented